 But there's more than just Paris Plages to make you feel like you're on vacation in the south of France!
 Fans of relaxation will also find their bliss sipping a fresh juice on one of the numerous terraces or barges in the capital.
 The Batofar café-barge, La Villette Enchantée, or Wanderlust will delight music lovers with their regularly organized concerts and lively atmosphere.
 If you want to take a dip when the sun is scorching, know that Paris is full of large outdoor swimming pools, some of which offer beachgoers the opportunity to lounge on their beach towels.
 Yes, sunbathing in a bikini in Paris is possible.
 You just need to know the right spots.
 To avoid getting tan lines from your tank top or shorts, it's best to aim for pools with a retractable roof and access to a solarium.

 Paris on the Water...

 Spending long hours lying in the sun to tan is not your thing?
 Do you find café terraces too noisy to peacefully enjoy your tomato juice?
 But you still want a little escape and some freshness?
 Don't worry, in Paris, every problem has a solution.
 So why not take a stroll on the Seine with a lunch cruise on a boat?
 You can enjoy the coolness of the water without getting wet while discovering the city from a different perspective.

-Those who love fishing will be happy to learn that street fishing has become quite trendy in Paris since the activity was first authorized in 2011.
-The Bois de Boulogne area, the Seine, or the Lac des Buttes Chaumont, are some great Parisian fishing spots to drop your line and see if the fish will bite!
+Fishing enthusiasts will be delighted to learn that street fishing has become a big trend in Paris since it was authorized in 2011.
+Whether at the Bois de Boulogne, on the Seine, or at the Buttes Chaumont lake, there's no shortage of spots to try your luck with the fishing rod!